comeddy/mavenWebApp/README.md

 </html>
 ```

+Before you can use setting, You are able to change **Project SDK** to corretto-11.
 This Project Structure is on the right side top as below.
 ![0-2 choose corretto 11](./images/0-2.png)

 This project SDK is default for all project modules. you should be click **edit** and change **corretto-11**.